kitessafikadu/GO2COD_PY_02/README.md

 The script saves the top 10 richest billionaires to a CSV file named top_ten_richest.csv.
 This file will contain the following columns:

-+Rank: Position on the richest list
+* Rank: Position on the richest list
-+Company: Associated company or companies
+* Company: Associated company or companies
-+Executive Name: Name of the billionaire
+* Executive Name: Name of the billionaire
-+Net Worth: Billionaire’s net worth in billions (numeric) +Country: Country of origin or residence
+* Net Worth: Billionaire’s net worth in billions (numeric)
+* Country: Country of origin or residence